 So it was, Wilbur was to be an outdoor pig.
 He was banished to the back patio, and back yard.

 Later that night Wilbur began trying to open the back door so he could go to bed.
 I said to him “Sorry old boy, but you have really done it this time; mommy has put her foot down, you will have to stay outside tonight.”
 I closed the door tight so he couldn’t pry it open with his bottom teeth, turned the light off, and went to bed.

 The next morning we woke up, looked out at the patio, and we were horrified.
 Wilbur decided to show his displeasure of being banished by throwing a temper tantrum over night.
-The back patio looked as if a bomb had gone off on it!
+The back porch looked as if a bomb had gone off on it!
 All the patio chairs had been knocked over or off the porch.
 The gas grill had been toppled off the deck, and my little refrigerator had been knocked about causing it to open scattering beer cans.
 He had also trashed every plant he could reach.

 I went into a rage.
 “So, you want to throw a temper tantrum do you?!”
 I bellowed at Wilbur.
 “I’ll show you a temper tantrum!”
 I went at Wilbur with a rage he had never seen before.
 I came at him kicking and swinging.
 “You son of a bitch!”
 I yelled as I tore into him.
 Wilbur had never seen daddy this angry before, and ran as fast as he could away from me.
 Wilbur went to the far side of the yard where he watched me warily as I cleaned up his mess.